Combodo/iTop/readme.txt

     ---------------------------
 This version brings a number of expected enhancements, namely:

-- An new engine to compute and display impact analysis
+- An new engine to compute and display impact analysis (requires Graphviz on the server, but no longer depends on Flash)
 - A complete rework of the exports
-- A lock for objects being modified by an agent
+- A lock to prevent the concurrent modification of the same object by different agents
-- A few optimizations (APC cache required)
+- A few performance optimizations (APC/APCu required on the server to benefit from them)
 - Enhancements to customizations that can be performed in XML

 ... and about 25 bug fixes

 1.2 Should I upgrade to 2.2.0 beta?
     -------------------------------
-Considering that iTop 2.2.0 is fully compatible with iTop 2.0.x and the number of bugs fixed, we recommend you to upgrade.
+This version is a beta quality version, and thus is NOT recommended for production.
+If you want to test drive the new features, we recommend that you install it in a "staging" environment.
 Anyhow, prior to taking that decision, we encourage you to have a look at the migration notes: https://wiki.openitop.org/doku.php?id=2_1_0:admin:210_to_220_migration_notes